24 October 2013

 Between the woods and the water - The cauldrons of Kazan

-Patrick Leigh Fermor started his journey in the summer of 1934, from the Netherlands to Constantinople on foot.
+Patrick Leigh Fermor started his journey in december of 1933, from the Netherlands to Constantinople on foot.
 He was only 19 years old then.
 The young englishman arrived to Hungary at Easter, 1935 when crossing the bridge near Esztergom over the Danube.
 Thanks to the sympathy of the pro-British Hungarian aristocracy he had spent the time of his life.
 He was wandering through Hungary and Transylvania from castles to mansions.
 He was warmly welcomed everywhere, and he was really surprised that he could have spoken to everyone in his own mother tounge.
 He wrote his journals during this trip in which he mentioned the life in the Buda castle as well as sleeping with nomad gypsies.
 He visited the cemetery of Segesvár (Sighișoara, Schäßburg) and watched the eagles soar above the Carpathian mountains.
 He did not know, but he described a condemned society which had less then ten more years before it completely disappeared.
 With all the rural beetle collecting aristocracy, just like in Agatha Christie's novels.
 Mr. Fermor tells also a tale of a long lost view of the Lower-Danube, which we present you on the Donauinseln blog.

 08 October 2013